May Nunez: Theatrical career

 When the Murray Hill Dramatic Association, to which May belonged, cast her for Lady Gay Spanker, and she played Desdemona to a lawyer's Othello, Augustin Daly offered her a position in his theatre company, which she accepted.
 She travelled in the South with his company for a season, playing opposite parts to Sara Jewett.

 From the tour Daly sent her to Boston, where she played a small part in Pique, until one night, Miss Davenport being ill, the manuscript of her part, Mabel Renfrew, was given to May to perfect.
 She had never seen the play, except the few scenes when she was on the stage.
 She was to take the part before a Boston audience, with only one rehearsal on a darkened stage.
 Her performance was accounted a success, and Daly afterwards gave her leading parts.
 In New York, he sent the wing of the army to which May belonged to play at the Grand Opera House, which, until then, had not been popular.
 They opened in Under the Gaslight, and made a hit.
 May soon became a favorite attraction.
 She went next to the Bowery with some members of Daly's company.

 Marriage and death

 From the Bowery Theatre, May was sent to Washington, D.C.
 There she met George E. Spencer, a Senator from Alabama, who was many years her senior.
-They fell in love, and in 1877 she became his second wife: they were married early one morning in a Roman Catholic chapel on Fourteenth Street, New York.
+They fell in love, and in 1877 she became his second wife: they were married early one morning in a Roman Catholic chapel on 14th Street, New York City.

 After her marriage, May left the stage.
-When her husband went out to Nevada to look after his mining interests, May went with him, and when other business called him away she stayed and looked after his interests in Deadwood.
+When her husband went out to Nevada to look after his mining interests, May went with him, and when other business called him away she stayed and looked after his interests in Deadwood, Dakota Territory.
 It was from the experiences there that she gathered the material for her novel A Plucky One.
 The couple spent two years on their ranch in Nevada before settling in Washington, about 1880.
 There George Spencer died on February 19, 1893.
 May died on May 23, 1921, aged seventy-three.